prtxsahu/flightBooking/DOCKER-README.md

 ### Database Initialization

-- **PostgreSQL**: Automatically initializes with schema and sample data
+- **PostgreSQL**: Automatically initializes with schema and comprehensive flight data (8,820 flights + 441,000 seats)
-- **Neo4j**: Loads airports, flights, and relationships on startup
+- **Neo4j**: Loads 100 airports, 8,820 flights, and relationships on startup

 ## 🧪 Testing the API